4 Continuity

 the contrapositive: f (x) = f (u) = x = u.

-Surjectivity f is surjective/onto if every possible output is realized: otherwise said, f (U) = V.
+Surjectivity f is surjective/onto if every possible output is realized: that is f (U) = V.

 Inverses f is bijective/invertible if it is both injective and surjective.
 Equivalently, f has an inverse